sandwich-coder/CubeDimAE/README.md

 ## 2. Contribution

-- Automate the bottleneck tuning of autoencoder network.
+- Automatation of the bottleneck tuning of autoencoder network.
 - 100% accuracy on five synthetic datasets.
-- 40% time-saving compared with the baseline.
+- 40% time saving compared with the baseline.